kata198/python-argumentparser/README.md

     @param longOptions  list<string>  - This is a list of long (--xyz val or --xyz= val) options.
 If no long option is available, use 'None'.
 Omit the leading --
     @param staticOptions list<string> - This is a list of static options (arguments that have meaning just being present, without taking an additional value).
                                                 Any members of this list will be present in the results of #parse, set to True is present, otherwise False.
+    @param allowOtherArguments <bool> default False - if False, consider non-specified arguments as errors.
+Regardless of value, unmatched params will be in 'unmatched' key of return value.

 Functions:
     def parse(args)
         parse - Parses provided arguments and returns information on them.
 If using sys.argv, omit the first argument.

     @return - dict keys are
                 'result' => dictionary of result name->value
-				'errors'  => list of strings of errors or empty list 'warnings' => list of strings of warnings, or empty list
+                'errors'  => list of strings of errors or empty list 'warnings' => list of strings of warnings, or empty list 'unmatched' => list of strings of unmatched params, in order

 Example
 =======

     In [1]: from ArgumentParser import ArgumentParser